 - How do we know which animals are using the park?
 PHOTO EVIDENCE - Explain what the Calgary Captured project is.
-Define citizen science. - Go through wildlife cam photos, identify animals, talk about their sensory abilities, adaptations, how they move through the park, and how they utilize their habitat - Activity: play animal bingo while we go through the wildlife cam photos - After photos: why is it important to have parks in urban areas?
+Define citizen science. - Go through wildlife cam photos, identify animals, talk about their sensory abilities, adaptations, how they move through the park, and how they utilize their habitat - After photos: why is it important to have parks in urban areas?
 For wildlife! - Not all of the photos were taken in the Weaselhead.
-They were taken throughout parks in the city of Calgary, like Nose Hill, Fish Creek, Ralph Klein, Weaselhead, etc. - Define urban/ urban parks - The Calgary Captured project shows us that we have WILD NEIGHBOURS!
+They were taken throughout Calgary's URBAN parks (Nose Hill, Fish Creek, Ralph Klein, Weaselhead, etc.) - The Calgary Captured project shows us that we have WILD NEIGHBOURS!
 We may not think of wildlife when we think of our neighbours, but these photos show us that we have wild animals that share space with us in the city of Calgary - Activity: write a story/poem/song that tells the story about one of the animals we saw in the photos... it doesn't have to be real!
 Share (some) students stories, if time...